mgopal64/SoilMoisturePrediction/README.md

 This project researches into if local weather features could be predictors for soil moisture as sensed by SMAP in conjunction with STF_SSM.

+Yielded that soil moisture is highly autocorrelated but IS correlated with local humidity.
+Random Forest R^2 = 0.84, MSE = 0.02.